BoChenUIUC/personal_page/content/authors/admin/_index.md

 highlight_name: true
 ---

 This is Bo Chen, a postdoc at University of Illinois at Urbana-Champaign (UIUC) advised by Prof. Klara Nahrstedt.
 I obtained my Ph.D. in computer science at UIUC in 2022.
 Before coming to UIUC, I got my B.E. degree from Shanghai Jiao Tong University (SJTU).
+My research interests span across networking & systems, image/video processing, and machine learning.
 {style="text-align: justify;"}